Hooded seal: Distribution and habitat

 Hooded seals live primarily on drifting pack ice and in deep water in the Arctic Ocean and North Atlantic.
 Although some drift away to warmer regions during the year, their best survival rate is in colder climates.
 They can be found on four distinct areas with pack ice: near Jan Mayen Island (northeast of Iceland); off Labrador and northeastern Newfoundland; the Gulf of St. Lawrence; and the Davis Strait (off midwestern Greenland).
 Males appear to be localized around areas of complex seabed, such as Baffin Bay, Davis Strait, and the Flemish cap, while females concentrate their habitat efforts primarily on shelf areas, such as the Labrador Shelf.
 Hooded seals are known to be a highly migratory species that often wander long distances, as far west as Alaska and as far south as the Canary Islands and Guadeloupe.
 Prior to the mid 1990s, hooded seal sightings in Maine and the east Atlantic were rare, but began increasing in the mid 1990s.
 From January 1997 to December 1999, a total of 84 recorded sightings of hooded seals occurred in the Gulf of Maine, one in France and one in Portugal.
 From 1996 to 2006, five strandings and sightings were noted near the Spanish coasts in the Mediterranean Sea.
 There is no scientific explanation for the increase in sightings and range of the hooded seal.

 Diet

-The diet of the hooded seal is composed primarily of various amphipods (crustaceans), euphausiids (krill), and fish, including Atlantic Argentine, capelin, Greenland halibut, cod, herring, and redfish.
-They also are known to eat squid, sea stars, and mussels.
+The diet of the hooded seal is composed primarily of various amphipods (crustaceans), euphausiids (krill), and fish, including Atlantic argentine, capelin, Greenland halibut, flounder, polar cod, herring, and redfish.
+They also are known to eat octopus, squid, sea stars, shrimp, other crustaceans, and mussels.
 Relative to the other species, hooded seals consume 3 times the proportion of redfish; percentages of capelin were similar in relation to closely related species.
 Capelin is considered a more common choice of sustenance during the winter season.
 Their diet is considered to be rich in lipids and fatty acids.